b-neufeld/fox-auto-generate-screenshots/README.md

 # fox-auto-generate-screenshots
 * Use case: Take screenshots of graphics or overlays in specified subfolders on the Foxboro DCS.
+Useful for sharing screenshots of graphics with plant personnel for marking up, error correction, documentation, etc.
-* Use case: Comment out the screenshot function and run the script to open all graphics on a workstation (graphic optimization occurs the first time a graphic is opened on a WP)
+* Use case: Comment out the screenshot function and run the script to open all graphics on a workstation (graphic optimization occurs the first time a graphic is opened on a WP).
+Useful for quickly eliminating the lag associated with opening graphics for the first time on a new AW or WP.

 Brahm Neufeld, May 2016